ZakTaccardi/carddeck/README.md

 Use 'gradle run' to run the main method of this application.
 Use 'gradle test' to run the test methods of this application.

+To see the instructions of this assignment, check out the PDF named 'DeckOfCardsAssignmentInstructions.pdf'